gmarkall/nbep-7/README.md

 management for the entire execution - an interface for setting the memory manager will be provided.

+## Device v.s.
+Host memory

+An EMM will always take responsibility for the management of device memory.
+However, not all CUDA memory management libraries also support managing host memory, so an option should be provided for Numba to continue the management of host memory, whilst ceding control of device memory to the EMM.

 ## Deallocation strategies

 Numba's internal memory management uses a [deallocation